gmdjunaid/robust-news-classification/notes.md

   - **Topic-holdout evaluation**: Train on some subject categories and test on held-out subjects to simulate emerging misinformation topics.
   - **Cross-dataset transfer**: Train on ISOT and evaluate zero-shot on “Getting Real About Fake News” to reveal dataset-specific artifacts vs. generalizable patterns.
   - **Leakage prevention**: Clean and deduplicate data, remove boilerplate and repeated signatures, standardize formatting, and avoid features tied to source identity to reduce label leakage and inflated accuracy.
-- **Modeling plan**: Start with TF-IDF features plus Logistic Regression and Linear SVM as interpretable baselines, then add lightweight sentence-embedding models, and finally fine-tune a transformer-based classifier (e.g., DistilBERT) as a modern benchmark.
+- **Modeling plan**: Start with TF-IDF features plus Logistic Regression and Linear SVM as interpretable baselines, then add lightweight sentence-embedding models.
+Transformer fine-tuning was initially planned but removed due to impractical training times (see dev log entry "2025-12-10 – Transformer components removed").
 - **Evaluation plan**: Compare models under both random 80/10/10 splits and topic-holdout splits, and perform cross-dataset tests for zero-shot transfer.
 Macro-F1 is the primary metric (to balance classes), with PR-AUC and ROC-AUC as secondary metrics for ranking and threshold analysis.
 - **Ethics and scope**: Labels may encode curator bias and fake-news detection is context-sensitive, so the project is methodological only (no deployment, no claims about specific outlets).
 All preprocessing, evaluation choices, and limitations will be documented for transparency and reproducibility.